-I’m still rearranging the construction schedule when my sister sends two text messages, one Facebook message and a voicemail within five minutes.
+I’m still rearranging the construction schedule when another relative sends two text messages, one Facebook message and a voicemail within five minutes.
 She has an emergency.
 I need to call her NOW.
-Her deeply troubled Chihuahua snapped at the dog walker, who popped the lid off a food-service-size jar of fireflies and said my sister shouldn’t even have a dog.
-The walker then calmed down and is willing to walk Rocky, but my sister thinks maybe she should just let the cleaning lady walk him because he likes her and because that dog walker treated my sister so unprofessionally.
-Your dog walker doesn’t have a Harvard MBA, for crying out loud.
-The dog can’t stay in your apartment for 12 hours, so work it out with the unprofessional one or hire someone else.
-I don’t care.
+It’s all about a her tiny dog’s behavior problems and a dog-walker who quit because of them, about which I can do NOTHING because I’m hundreds of miles away.
 Zap, zap, zap.
 It’s one of the few times I let the fireflies out of the jar instead of swallowing them down.
 I hang up the phone knowing I was too hard on her.
-I’m a terrible sister.
+I suck.
 Zap, zap, zap.

 So I doused the zaps.
 In whiskey.
-Sobriety, schnobriety.
-The warm calm oozed through me.
 The fireflies floated happily into their jar and lulled off to sleep.
 Nighty-night.

 *Merriam Webster.
 “Full Definition of heart attack: an acute episode of heart disease marked by the death or damage of heart muscle due to insufficient blood supply to the heart usually as a result of a coronary thrombosis or a coronary occlusion and that is characterized especially by chest pain —called also myocardial infarction.”